pydata/pydata-sphinx-theme/docs/user_guide/accessibility.md

   buttons and dropdowns to ensure that they meet WCAG 2 AA or AAA contrast requirements.

+To learn more about the PyData Sphinx Theme colors, check the [](../community/design-system.md) section.

 ### Keyboard Navigation Support

 For all buttons, dropdowns, tabbed panels, hamburger menus, modals, overlays,